poloarol/single-cell-transcriptomics-app/README.md

 ## Usage
 --------
-Currently the program can only be used by closing to the repository and running locally
+Currently the program can only be used by cloning the repository and running locally

 The next step would be to provide it as a docker image to ease its distribution.